-Colloidal gold can be used to visualize localization of specific saccharide moieties and examine the distribution of plasma membrane glycoproteins based on the binding pattern of Triticum vulgaris Lectin (WGA).
-Colloidal gold labeled lectins can be viewed via electron microscopy.
+Colloidal gold can be used to visualize localization of specific saccharide moieties and examine the distribution of plasma membrane glycoproteins based on the binding pattern of WGA.
+Colloidal gold labeled lectins can be viewed via electron microscopy